-A position audit is a formal process for classified employees.
+A position audit is a formal process to evaluate whether an employee performs job duties substantially different from his or her job description or classification.
 An employee who believes their position is incorrectly classified can request a position audit.
 Human Resources will request information from the employee, the employee's supervisor and the department director regarding the employee's current duties and responsibilities to determine if the employee's position is appropriately classified.
 After reviewing all available information, Human Resources will determine whether the employee's position is properly classified.
-An employee who disagrees with Human Resources' determination can appeal to the PRC.
+An employee who disagrees with Human Resources' determination can file an appeal with the PRC in accordance with the PRC's Administrative Rules.